SallyFl/SallyFl.github.io/index.md

 [Life on the Ocean Waves - a map of multiple voyages](https://sallyfl.github.io/oceanWaves/) using real collection data based on journals, logbooks, diaries and letters in the collection.

+New project looking at distribution of [tags or words over time](https://sallyfl.github.io/WordCountProject1/)